-First look: we peak into OMA’s Fondaco dei Tedeschi department store in Venice
+First look into OMA’s Fondaco dei Tedeschi department store in Venice

 A highly anticipated Rem Koolhaas/OMA project to reconceive and redesign the Fondaco dei Tedeschi in Venice as a department store – a project commissioned by the Benetton family’s property group in 2009 – is now coming to the end of its six-year-long schedule.
 Wallpaper* paid a visit during the opening week of the 15th Venice Architecture Biennale before the building was handed over for fitting out by the tenant, DFS Group, in a tour courtesy of project partner-in-charge Ippolito Pestellini Laparelli.

 OMA’s exhibition ’Cronocaos’, for the 12th International Architecture Biennale in 2010, demonstrated architects’ fascination with old buildings and the special challenges involved in their renovation.
 Prime examples set by Koolhaas in recent years have included the Fondazione Prada in Milan and the Garage Museum for Contemporary Art in Moscow.